danji90/danji90.github.io/README.md

 # Online portfolio

 Online portfolio for Daniel Marsh-Hunn.
-This online portfolio is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This online portfolio is bootstrapped with [Vite](https://vitejs.dev/).

 ## Applied technologies